FlyingFathead/dvr-yolov8-detection/README.md

 - Add hooks for sending detections to web servers or APIs

 ## Changelog
+- **v0.1601** Active access logging for webUI connections; improved
+  - Access via webUI is logged by default to `logs/access.log`
+  - See `config.ini` for more options
 - **v0.160** (Oct-13-2024) WebUI access logging added
   - Can be enabled/disabled and defined in `config.ini`
 - **v0.159** (Oct-12-2024) Fixes to the detection saving logic